 Is your marriage is over?

 Not many people recite their vows in front of friends and family expecting their marriage will end in divorce.
-Over the many years couples can be together, events can create conflict that is sometimes too much for spouses to resolve.
+Over the many years of marriage, events can create conflict that is sometimes too much for spouses to resolve.
 Our office advises individuals contemplating divorce to seek professional or spiritual counseling, or advice from friends and family prior to resorting to divorce.
 When one or both spouses decide divorce is the only option for their family, it can be an emotionally charged time that can take several months, if not years, to resolve.
-Our office goal is to get your case resolved as quickly and amicably as possible.
-Unfortunately, there are a number of concerns spouses and the Court must consider when getting divorced, including: time-sharing, child support, and division of marital assets and liabilities.
+Our goal is to get your case resolved as quickly and amicably as possible.
+Unfortunately, there are a number of concerns spouses and the Court must consider when couples get divorced, including: time-sharing, child support, and division of marital assets and liabilities.

 Sharing time with your children

 The State of Florida encourages parents to work out an amicable time-sharing schedule that is in the best interest of the child(ren).
 Parents should sit down and discuss the schedule and maturity of the child(ren) and parents’ availability when considering a time-sharing plan.
 Depending on a number of factors, some parenting plans have the child(ren) spending every other week with each parent.
 Others are better suited for a 3 day on, 4 day off schedule.
 Some work best with a rotating schedule of every other day.
 Still others, often due to distance, require time-sharing with one parent during the school year and time-sharing with the other parent on holidays and school breaks.
 Try to keep an open mind when discussing a time-sharing schedule and focus on what is best for the child(ren).